AshiVered/Qin-F21Pro-treble-patches/README.md

-# patch Bluetooth and Headphones
+# Patch Bluetooth and Headphones
 Create a folder called bluetooth in vendor / overlay and grant permissions 755
 2. Put bluetooth.apk in the folder and give it 644 permissions Create a folder named devinputjack in vendor / overlay and grant permissions 755